People v. Lopez.

 On appeal, defendant argued that the trial court erred by not excluding evidence obtained as the result of an illegal, exploratory dog sniff of the vehicle’s exterior because the dog sniff was not supported by probable cause.
 Amendment 64 to the Colorado Constitution provides that it is not unlawful nor an offense under Colorado law for a person who is at least 21 years old to possess one ounce or less of marijuana.
 Following passage of Amendment 64, the Colorado Supreme Court decided People v.
 McKnight, 2019 CO 36, holding that an exploratory dog sniff of a vehicle’s exterior has to be justified by a showing of probable cause, not just reasonable suspicion.
 Defendant’s case was pending on appeal when McKnight was announced, and he is entitled to its retroactive application.
 The People did not argue that the circumstances in this case satisfied probable cause for the search.
 Therefore, the trial court erred in not suppressing the evidence found after the dog sniff.

-The judgment was reversed and the case was remanded for a new trial.
+The judgment of conviction was reversed and the matter was remanded for a new trial.